Israel at the World Baseball Classic: 2017 main World Baseball Classic roster

 Cody Decker brought the team's mascot with him to Asia from the United States for the WBC.
-The mascot is "Mensch on the Bench", a five-foot-tall plush stuffed toy that looks a bit like a rabbi or Hasidic Jew with a long beard and mustache who is wearing a tallis and holding a candle."Israel's Mensch on the Bench mascot at World Baseball Classic," Newsday."Mensch on a Bench, mascot of Israel baseball team, a hoot ahead of WBC,", The Times of Israel.
-"Mensch", in Yiddish, means a person of integrity or honor."Israel's World Baseball Classic mascot: Mensch on a Bench," Yahoo.
+The mascot is "Mensch on the Bench", a five-foot-tall plush stuffed toy that looks a bit like a rabbi or Hasidic Jew with a long beard and mustache who is wearing a tallis and holding a candle.
+"Mensch", in Yiddish, means a person of integrity or honor.

 Decker said he "tried getting him a first-class ticket.
 But that didn’t fly, so he was put in a duffel bag and checked."
 The mascot proved to be a big hit, and the team takes him everywhere.
 He has his own locker, sits on Team Israel's bench in the dugout during every game, and sat alongside Decker at a press conference in South Korea.
 Decker said: "He’s a mascot, he’s a friend, he’s a teammate, he’s a borderline deity to our team....
 He brings a lot to the table....
 Every team needs their Jobu.
 He was ours.
 He had his own locker, and we even gave him offerings: Manischewitz, gelt, and gefilte fish...
 He is everywhere and nowhere all at once.
 His actual location is irrelevant because he exists in higher metaphysical planes.
 But he’s always near."
 Manager Jerry Weinstein said: "He’s on the team.
 Everybody brings something to the team, and certainly The Mensch is a unifying factor for the ball club."
 Pitcher Gabe Cramer said: "The Mensch on the Bench is ... a symbol we can rally around as a team.
 We are proud to be Jewish, but we know how to make and take a joke, something Jews have a long history of doing.
 The Mensch is a great way to have fun in the dugout while reminding us of why we’re here and who we’re representing."